hbedle-subsurface/attribute_quiz/README.md

 Developed at AASPI (Attribute Assisted Seismic Processing and Interpretation), University of Oklahoma, School of Geosciences.
 Built on the AASPI attribute library developed over more than a decade of research by the AASPI consortium and its sponsors.

-The attribute science in the result cards draws on Chopra and Marfurt (2007, 2024), the AASPI software documentation, and the author's experience explaining to students why you cannot just run coherence without computing dip first.
+The attribute science in the result cards draws on Chopra and Marfurt (2007, 2024), the AASPI software documentation, and the authors' collective experience explaining to students why you cannot just run coherence without computing dip first.